Close×

 • Nicolas Gill: judo

-• André Viger: parasport
+• André Viger: Para-sports

-• Cindy Ouellet: wheelchair basketball
+• Cindy Ouellet: Para-basketball

-• Raymond Côté: builder
+• Raymond Côté: Builder

 • Charles Cardinal:builder

-• Jean-Guy Ouellet: builder
+• Jean-Guy Ouellet: Builder

 We are seeking artistic proposals that clearly identify the people or symbols depicted, while allowing for considerable stylistic freedom (e.g., simplified forms, stylization, illustration, or a cartoon-style approach), with no requirement for realism.